Fxy6969/Stremio-Glass-Theme/README.md

 ## Installation

 1. Download the latest release from the [Releases](https://github.com/Fxy6969/Stremio-Glass-Theme/releases/tag/release) tab.
-2. Ensure you have the required plugins installed for Streamio Enhanced.
+2. Ensure you have the required plugins installed for Stremio Enhanced.
-3. Drag the downloaded files into your Streamio plugin/theme folder.
+3. Drag the downloaded files into your Stremio plugin/theme folder.

 ## Screenshots